 Dr. Johnson's research interests have been in economic evaluations of health care programs, uncertainty in cost-effectiveness analysis, decision-making, resource allocation, public health, and health technologies.
 Her recent projects include the economic evaluation of various health programs and analysis of uncertainty in cost-effectiveness analysis using classical and Bayesian methods.
-Decision analytic projects have concentrated on prioritization and resource allocation in the USA and Canada.
+Decision analytic projects have concentrated on prioritization and resource allocation in the USA, Canada, and New Zealand.

 EPID 807 Health Economics (Graduate class)